9 Things You Can Only Do in North Carolina’s Brunswick Islands

 Celebrate at the NC Oyster Festival

 While oysters’ power as an aphrodisiac can be debated, you’ll feel the love for this tasty mollusk in Ocean Isle Beach.
-Head here in October, when our state’s oyster fishing season starts, for the two-day NC Oyster Festival.
+Head here in October, when NC’s oyster fishing season starts, for the two-day NC Oyster Festival.
 Meet crafts vendors, enjoy live music and choose from a variety of foods.
 Test your shucking skills in the competition, or sample the oyster stews that local restaurants have entered in the cook-off.
-There’s also an oyster-eating contest; you’ll win by downing a dozen pre-shucked ones the fastest.
+There’s also an oyster-eating contest – can you down a dozen pre-shucked oysters the fastest?

 Take part in our state’s official 4th of July celebration